Taddycooper/Taddycooper/README.md

-## Welcome
+## hello there

-Hello My name is Taddycooper and welcome to my Github profile I will mostly make repos for fun or to learn something! **I would also like to thank my lord and saviour Jesus Christ for giving me the ability to program.**
+hello, I am Nathaniel, or Taddycooper ai like to play ROBLOX and I sometimes like to program!

 # Contact

 Currently the only way to contact me is on **Youtube**: [www.youtube.com/@Taddycooper](https://www.youtube.com/@Taddycooper)

 # What I do